-The VISTA-128FB may be programmed to automatically transmit test reports to a central station at intervals ranging from once per hour to once per 999 hours (field 27).
+The VISTA-32FB may be programmed to automatically transmit test reports to a central station at intervals ranging from once per hour to once per 999 hours (field \star 27).
 UL requires that a test report be transmitted at least once every 24 hours.
-The VISTA-128FB can be programmed to send the first report at any time of the day, or on any day of the week after power-up (field 83).
+The VISTA-32FB can be programmed to send the first report at any time of the day, or on any day of the week after power-up (field \star 83).

-Fire Drill Test (code + [#] + 69)
+Fire Drill Test ([code] + [#69])

-This test causes fire bells (or any bell having a non-zero response type in the #93 Menu Mode) to be activated (in either steady or pulsing manner, as programmed in field 315) for the purpose of conducting a fire drill or a bell test.
-This test can only be activated by the installer or a master user from Partition 1 keypads by entering the corresponding security code and pressing [#] + 69 while the burglary portion of the system is disarmed.
-Keypads display "FIRE DRILL ACTIVE" while this test is active.
-The test is stopped by entering any security code and pressing OFF.
+This test causes fire bells (or any bell having a non-zero response type in the #93 Menu Mode) to be activated (in either steady or pulsing manner, as programmed in field 3×15) for the purpose of conducting a fire drill or a bell test.
+This test can only be activated by the installer or a master user from Partition 1 keypads by entering the corresponding security code and pressing [#69] while the burglary portion of the system is disarmed.
+Keypads display FIRE DRILL ACTIVE while this test is active.
+Entering any security code and pressing OFF stops the test.
 Note that the system continues to monitor all 24-hour zones (fire, panic, etc.) while this test is active, and will end the test when an alarm condition is detected.
 This test should be conducted at periodic intervals, as determined by the local authority having jurisdiction.

-One-Man Fire Walk-Test (code + [#] + 68)
+One-Man Fire Walk-Test ([code] + [#68])

-This test causes the system to sound console beeps and bell dings in response to fire zone faults (zone type 9, 16 & 17) for the purpose of allowing proper zone operation to be checked without triggering alarms.
+This test causes the system to sound console beeps and bell dings in response to fire zone faults (zone type 9, 16 and 17) for the purpose of allowing proper zone operation to be checked without triggering alarms.
 Note that the system will not be operational as an alarm system (i.e., cannot sense alarms) while this test is active.
-The test can only be activated by the installer by entering the Installer's Code and pressing [#] + 68 while the burglary portion of the system is disarmed.
+The test can only be activated by the installer by entering the Installer's Code and pressing [#68] while the burglary portion of the system is disarmed.
 This test should be conducted at periodic intervals, as determined by the local authority having jurisdiction.